Thiru3690/devopslab/README.md

  created feature c as main branch new branch adding.
 This is added via remote repository
 This is added after conflict
+one more for version 2